mautic/user-documentation/docs/themes/manage_themes.rst

 .. note::

-    Changing the Theme after building the page may cause content to not display if the two Themes don't use the same placeholders.
+    Changing the Theme after building the Page may cause content to not display if the two Themes don't use the same placeholders.

 To assign a default Theme: